by Steven Doyle

 Shady’s Burgers & Brewhaha: Dallas makes some great burgers, and so does Richardson.
 Get down with the El Shady (ahh see what they did there?) which is a certified Angus beef burger topped with chorizo, a fried egg, fresh cheddar cheese and grilled jalapenos.

 Wingfield’s: Burgers grilled by the master Richard Wingfield who was once a DISD science teacher and now spends his time with the science of making a damned good burger in South Dallas.
 A true bucket list burger with a side of fries cooked in bacon grease.

-Boot’s Burger: Throwing a curve ball at you with in burger terms can only be described as speakeasy burger.
+Boot’s Burger: Throwing a curve ball at you within burger terms can only be described as a speakeasy burger.
 Located in Rockwall in a very suburban neighborhood where the neighbors go about their business of mowing lawns and trimming hedges, Boot’s has been serving burgers since 1968 next door.
 In a house.
-Grandfathered in as Rockwall’s best no-so-secret burger, these needs to be experienced to believe.
+Grandfathered in as Rockwall’s best no-so-secret burger, these need to be experienced to believe.
 At $3 for a burger and 3.50 for a cheeseburger, you will not want to miss this one.
 No website but it is located at 701 Austin Street.